|

 *)

-some parts have been taken from "Boogie fever: The best of
+have been taken from "Boogie fever: The best

-This article can't be used in any form without my permission.
+be used in any form without my permission.
+Copyright

 notice